What is Slow Fashion and Why it Matters

 Food and fashion have a lot in common, or at least fast food and fast fashion do.
 They may be cheap, but they’re also awful for our bodies, our planet, and the people responsible for producing them.

-And it was the slow food movement that inspired its clothing counter-part, “slow fashion”.
+It was the slow food movement that inspired its clothing counter-part.
 Credited to author, designer, consultant, and professor Kate Fletcher, she believed the fashion industry could use a “Slow Down” sign.

 The rich few aside, there was no need (nor the means) to have a continuously-evolving wardrobe.